phialahydrite/phialahydrite.github.io/particle_displacer_demo.md

 ```

 # Load images and Particle Image Velocimetry data
-- examine displacement in sand
+- Examine displacement in sand
-- plot first and last frame
+- Plot first and last frame
-- note the different zones of displacement
+- Note the different zones of displacement

 ```python